YootTanA/knative-pytorch-example/README.md

 To get started, you'll need a cluster to test this out.

 Let go check this tutorial: https://knative.dev/docs/getting-started/.
-Choose your preferred cluster tool and try my deploy my examples on your serverless platform.
+Choose your preferred cluster tool and try deploy my examples on your serverless platform.
 Enjoy!!